michalrus/anki-simple-cloze-overlapper/README.md

 4. (default: `false`) Whether to reveal all clozes on the back (the ones we didn't ask for).
 5. (default: `false`) Whether to reveal all user-defined hints (placeholders).

+## Card asking for all clozes

 If you need an extra card that asks you for all the clozes at once, add another cloze with an unused number and `ask-all` in its content.
 E.g. `{{c99::ask-all}}` – as in the recording (thanks to `/u/Spiritual_Issue7174`).

-I hope the recording will be self-explanatory!
-The last two modes seem odd to me, but they were trivial to add, maybe someone will find them useful.